MiDataInt/mdi/docs/commands/pipeline.md

 server capable of running (but not building) environments.

-Because most shared HPC servers do not support Singularity builds, the MDI provides resources that make it easy to build containers on Amazon Web Services:
+Because most shared HPC servers do not support Singularity builds, the MDI provides resources that make it easy for developers to build containers on Amazon Web Services:

 - <https://github.com/MiDataInt/mdi-container-builder>